JHU-PL-Lab/www-fpse/assignments/project.md

 The design submission must include
   1. An overview of the purpose of the project.
   2. A complete mock use of the application.
       - If you have a graphical user interface, show a mock up of every page and how the user can interact.
       - ... similarly if you have a command line interface.
       - If the basis of your project is just some hard algorithm, take this chance to describe the algorithm and how OCaml will work with it.
 Show example uses and discuss desired performance.
   3. A list of libraries you are using or plan to use in your implementation.
 For all non-standard libraries used in the rest of the course (e.g. if you are using `Dream`), you need to have successfully installed the library on all team member computers and have a small demo working to verify the library really works.
 We require this because OCaml libraries can be flaky.
 This will be submitted in `demo/` with a subdirectory for each library.
-  4. Commented module type declarations (`.mli` files) which will provide you with an initial specification to code to.
+  4. Commented module type declarations (`.mli` files) which will be your initial specification.
       - You can change this later and don't need every single detail filled out, but it should include as many details as you can think of, and you should try to cover the entire project.
-    - Include an initial pass at key types and functions needed and a brief comment if the meaning of a function is not clear.
+      - Include an initial pass at key types and functions needed and a brief comment.
   5. An implementation plan: a list of the order in which you will implement features and by what date you hope to have them completed.
   6. You may also include any other information that will make it easier to understand your project.